 Universal childcare subsidy

-The subsidy is deducted from the overall bill you get from your childcare service.
+The subsidy is deducted from the overall bill you get from your childcare provider.

 To qualify for the Universal Subsidy:

-- Your childcare provider must be registered with Tusla and in a contract with the Department of Children and Youth Affairs to offer the Universal Subsidy.
+- Your childcare provider must be registered with Tusla and in a contract with the Department of Children, Equality, Disability, Integration and Youth to offer the Universal Subsidy.

 The subsidy is not means-tested.

-You cannot get the Universal Subsidy and a targeted subsidy at the same time.
+You cannot get the Universal Subsidy and an income assessed subsidy at the same time.
 However, you can choose which subsidy is of greatest benefit to you.
-Targeted subsidies include the Community Childcare Subvention (CCS) programme, the After-School Child Care Scheme (ASCC), the Childcare Education and Training Support (CETS) programme (CETS) and the Community Employment Childcare (CEC) programme.

 The subsidy will be paid directly to your childcare provider and will be deducted from the cost of your childcare.

-To find childcare providers in your area offering the Universal Subsidy contact your City/County Childcare Committee.
+To find childcare providers in your area offering the Universal Subsidy contact your City or County Childcare Committee.